fuhan666/excel-cli/README.md

 - For single sheet: `original_filename_sheet_SheetName_YYYYMMDD_HHMMSS.json`
 - For all sheets: `original_filename_all_sheets_YYYYMMDD_HHMMSS.json`

+The JSON files are saved in the same directory as the original Excel file.

 ### Vim-like Commands

 - `:w` - Save file without exiting